ibexa/documentation-developer/docs/guide/extending_field_type.md

 ### Create a template

-Create template for the new Field Type.
-It will define the default display of `HelloWorld` field.
+Create a template for the new Field Type.
+It will define the default display of the `HelloWorld` field.
-In `templates` directory create `field_type.html.twig` file.
+In the `templates` directory create a `field_type.html.twig` file:
-Inside add a following code block:

 ```html+twig
 {% block hello_world_field %}